-Why is it called Trooping the Colour?
+Trooping the Colour: What is it and why do the Royal Family attend? - CBBC Newsround

 Each year at Trooping the Colour, a different regiment's colours are trooped.

-For the 2018 celebrations, it will be the colours of the 1st Battalion Coldstream Guards.
+For the 2018 celebrations, it was the colours of the 1st Battalion Coldstream Guards, and in 2019, the colour will be trooped by 1st Battalion Grenadier Guards.

 The Trooping the Colour parade officially begins when the Queen leaves Buckingham Palace in a carriage.